Engineering works: questions, answers and tips

 What should I do if I take a detour using a different carrier?

-If you travel with a different bus or train provider as part of your route, then make sure you have a valid ticket for the other carrier's mode of transport.
+If you travel with a different bus or train provider as part of your route, make sure you have a valid ticket for the other carrier's mode of transport.
 NS will provide alternative transport options, or you can travel to your destination via a different NS route.
 In the rare circumstances where this is not possible, you can claim any additional costs from NS Customer Services afterwards.

 In some cases, your ticket may be valid with a different carrier, for example because passengers need to travel with a different carrier for a long period of time.
 In such cases, NS reaches agreements with other carriers.
 If this is the case, then you can find further information on NS.nl or at the station.